fonnesbeck/git_tutorial/git.md

 # Comparing with previous commits

-^If we want to see what we changed at different steps, we can use `git diff` again, but with the notation `HEAD~1`, `HEAD~2`, and so on, to refer to old
+^ If we want to see what we changed at different steps, we can use `HEAD~1`, `HEAD~2`, and so on, to refer to old commits:
-commits:

 ```bash